-We’re constantly looking to the future to provide you the best WiFi experience today.
+We’re constantly looking to the future to provide you with the best WiFi experience today.

-UNT — Secure (802.1x authentication and AES encryption) Provides access to campus academic resources and the Internet Provides a secure connection over the air.
-Provided at all UNT locations and will work the same at all locations once configured on your device.
-See our setup guide.
+UNT — Secure (802.1x authentication and AES encryption) Provides access to campus academic resources and the internet provides a secure connection over the air.
+Provided at all UNT locations and works the same at all locations once configured on your device.
+See our WiFi connection help.

 Eduroam — Secure (802.1x authentication and AES encryption) Provides access to some local resources and the Internet.
 Authenticates visiting students, researchers, faculty, and staff with their credentials from their respective institutions world-wide.
-Students, staff and faculty can use their UNT credentials at other universities and educational sites.
-See our eduroam page!
+Students, faculty, and staff use their UNT credentials at other participating sites.
+See our eduroam page.

-Eaglenet and Jagnet (UNT Dallas only) Open wireless connection (no encryption) Users select this ssid and open a browser.
-When you attempt to go to a site, you are directed to a captive portal to allow you to enter your credentials.
+Eaglenet and Jagnet are open wireless connections with no encryption.
+Users select this SSID and open a web browser.
+You are directed to a captive portal to allow you to enter your credentials.